-The Motor Vehicle Accident Problem Solver is an easy to use online tool for people who have been involved in an accident.
+The 'Motor Vehicle Accident Problem Solver' on the Insurance Law Service website is an easy-to-use online tool for people who have been involved in an accident.
 You answer a few simple questions and it gives you information about what to do in your situation.
 You can get a sample letter to send to the other driver or an insurer.
-Visit https:// mva.financialrights.org.au/
+Visit https://mva.financialrights. org.au/dtop/0-in-which-statedid-the-accident-happen/?noc=1